Clearing big chunks of cube data

 - indicating which data can be cleared in a cube, can lead to a rather big number of combinations.
 Therefore, being able to indicate with wildcards which data can be cleared, is a must-have

-- linked to the previous item, we can have different dimensions for Year (Time), or Scenario or Version, or a concatenated Scenario_Version dimension - still we will want to clear data in the cubes
+- linked to the previous item, we can have several different dimensions for Year (Time), or Scenario or Version, or even a concatenated Scenario_Version dimension - still we will want to clear data in the cubes

 - it takes time to execute the clear processes, and subsequently, to bounce the server in order to free up the memory again